 What Prajñā Actually Means

-In Sanskrit, prajñā — in Tibetan, sherab.
+IIn Sanskrit, prajñā — in Tibetan, sherab.
 The word is usually translated as “wisdom” but that translation flattens something that is actually very precise.
 Sherab: sher means “best” or “foremost,” rab means “knowledge” or “intelligence.”
-This is not the wisdom of experience alone, not the wisdom of years or knowledge or skill.
-It is the intelligence that perceives the nature of reality directly — the direct recognition that phenomena do not exist in the fixed, independent, separate way that ordinary mind assumes they do.
+This is not the wisdom of experience alone, not the wisdom of years or accumulated skill.
+Sherab is discerning intelligence — the precise, penetrating capacity of mind that cuts through confusion and perceives the nature of phenomena directly.
+It is the sword of the path.

-In the classical teaching there are three kinds of prajñā that arise in sequence.
+In the classical teaching there are three kinds of sherab that arise in sequence.
 The wisdom of hearing and learning — the conceptual understanding that comes from study and reflection.
 The wisdom of contemplation — the deeper understanding that arises when we sit with what we have heard and turn it over in the mind.
 And the wisdom of meditation — the direct, non-conceptual recognition that can only arise in practice.
 Each prepares the ground for the next.
 And the third cannot be borrowed, taught, or faked.
 It has to be cultivated, on the cushion, by you.

 The Most Important Chapter